-Blackboard Collaborate is a real-time, digital learning environment independent of a physical classroom.
-Students and instructors can participate in distance learning and collaboration regardless of their physical location using their own computer.
-Complete technical specifications including hardware and browser information is found online.
-To fully participate in a Collaborate session, we recommend using a headset with microphone for improved audio quality.
+Zoom, one of the industry leaders in web conferencing, was launched in Fall 2017 as Mizzou's primary web conferencing system (replacing Collaborate Ultra).
+The platform offers high quality audio and video, a gridded video display, screen sharing and file sharing, text chat, and breakout rooms.
+Student support is available online.
+To fully participate in a Zoom session, we recommend using a headset with microphone for improved audio quality.
 A webcam is necessary for video.
 Many laptops already have built-in webcams so make sure you check before purchasing a webcam.
 Even if your laptop does have a built-in microphone you may still wish to purchase a headset.